alexanderames/offerFeature/offer.md

 ### Initial tests

 Initial tests revealed that the rails_helper.rb and Gaurdfile needed to be accounted for, then: `No route matches {:action=>"index", :controller=>"home"}`.
 This is because routes.rb doesn't have a HomeController represented.
 I decided not to use that controller so both were deleted.

+### Model tests

+I flushed out the existing factories with the Faker gem.
+Then I created model associations in Offers, Retailers, and RetailerOffers spec.
+I did this using ShouldaMatchers gem.

 ## Provide code in a private git repo (hosted or in an archive)